Rooted in Maine.

 A town that holds its character.

 Cape Elizabeth doesn't announce itself.
-It earns your attention slowly — through a morning walk along Crescent Beach, a farmers stand still running on the honor system, neighbors who know your name.
-One of Maine's most sought-after communities, it offers the kind of life that used to require compromise: exceptional schools, preserved land, and direct access to the coast, ten minutes from the energy of Portland.
+It earns your attention slowly — through a morning walk along Crescent Beach, a farm stand still running on the honor system, neighbors who know your name.
+Exceptional schools, preserved land, direct access to the coast, and ten minutes from Portland.
 Here, you don't choose between beauty and convenience.
 You simply arrive.

 Land and water, in equal measure.

 Three state parks.
 Fourteen miles of coastline.
-Three hundred and sixty-five islands scattered across Casco Bay, waiting to be explored by kayak, canoe, or ferry.
-The trails here wind through woodland and marsh before opening suddenly to the Atlantic — that particular Maine light catching the water in a way that never quite loses its ability to stop you.
-Fort Williams Park, home to the 1791 Portland Head Light, offers one of the most quietly spectacular parcels of public land on the eastern seaboard.
+Three hundred and sixty-five islands across Casco Bay, waiting to be explored by kayak, canoe, or ferry.
+The trails here wind through woodland and marsh before opening suddenly to the Atlantic — that particular Maine light catching the water in a way that never loses its ability to stop you.
 This is not scenery.
 This is your daily life.

 Rooted in something real.